shanep/shanep.github.io/docs/cs452/threads-locks.md

     5       EnableInterrupts();
     6 }

-## Evaluating

 - The main positive of this approach is its simplicity
 - The negatives, unfortunately, are many
   - Any calling thread to perform a privileged operation
   - Thread can die before unlocking making the system unusable.
 - Does not work on multiprocessors

-# Test-And-Set
+## Test-And-Set

 We define what the test-and-set instruction does via the following C code snippet.